 Pedestrian Facilities Encouraging numbers of pedestrians were recorded in the traffic counts.
 Fixing deficiencies and further investments like the Rogue River Greenway, keep that momentum for a healthy and growing city.
 Availability of sidewalk facilities in the study area is inconsistent.
 There is a lack of ADA (Americans with Disabilities Act) ramps or facilities on almost all sidewalks.
 Wider sidewalks are needed for higher-use areas (schools and downtown) as well as room around obstacles (power poles, mail boxes, signs, benches, and fences).
 Most facilities are fair to poor from the qualitative pedestrian assessment in Tech Memo 4.

 These are some identified deficiencies that need to be addressed.
 P1 West Main Sidewalk Continued West Main Street has sidewalk to the west of Pine Street for a block (not by football field) and a striped walking path on the north side road shoulder extending to East Evans Creek Road.
 The sidewalk should be continued west on Foothill Blvd to the UGB.

-P2 East Main Street East Main Street has sidewalk facilities on the south side from Rogue Lane to Ward Creek.
-Sidewalk does not exist with the raised curb on the south side of East Main Street across from Wards Creek Road.
+P2 East Main Street East Main Street needs sidewalk facilities on the south side from Rogue Lane to N River Road.

 P3 Pine Street/E Evans From Short Street north, sidewalk only exists on the west side of Pine Street for a short distance.
-From Creek View Lane north, there are no sidewalk facilities on Pine Street/East Evans Creek Road, central to access to the high school.
+From Creek View Lane north, there are no sidewalk facilities on Pine Street/ East Evans Creek Road, access to the middle school and high school.

 P4-6 Marked Crosswalks

 Drivers are not observing and properly yielding to pedestrians at marked crosswalks.
 Frequently, stops are not happening near schools (P4 other than signalized crossing), Main Street/N River Road (P5 near shopping area), and Broadway (P6 near 1st Street).

+#

-Figure P4
+Figure P5